frg/incident-engineer-test/README.md

 ## Bonus
 - Implement an authentication mechanism into your API
+- Add API documentation to enable third-parties to integrate your API
 - Use an SQL database to store an audit of all Advice Slips requested.
 Add the ability to list all audit records in your HTML page